-- 20.1 Students may be permitted to suspend their studies for normally not more than a total of 12 months (full-time students) or 24 months (part-time students). - 20.2 The student must write to the HoR requesting a suspension.
-The first supervisor if satisfied that the period in abeyance will not jeopardise the student's chances of completion must support this request. - 20.3 The RDC may agree to recommend a suspension of studies to Brunel.
-Applications to suspend studies must be passed to the RDC for initial approval, to be confirmed by Brunel. - 20.4 In order to be able to suspend studies the tuition fee due prior to the period of suspension must be paid in full.
-No tuition fee will be due in the period of suspension and the appropriate portion of unused fees in the period prior to suspension will be rolled forward to be offset against the fees due after studies are resumed.
+- 19.1 Students may be permitted to suspend their studies for normally not more than a total of 12 months (full-time students) or 24 months (part-time students). - 19.2 The student must write to the HoR requesting a suspension.
+The first supervisor if satisfied that the period in abeyance will not jeopardise the student's chances of completion must support this request. - 19.3 Applications to suspend studies must be passed to the REC for approval. - 19.4 In order to be able to suspend studies the tuition fee due prior to the period of suspension must be paid in full.
+No tuition fee will be due in the period of suspension and the appropriate portion of unused fees in the period prior to suspension will be rolled forward to be offset against the fees due after studies are resumed. - 19.5 Retrospective suspensions will not normally be permitted. - 19.6 A student returning from a period of suspension of registration shall be subject to the Regulations that apply at the time of re-enrolment. - 19.7 A student, on returning from a period of abeyance of more than six months or who misses an annual review while in abeyance, will be required to attend a formal review with his/her supervisors and HoR immediately upon the resumption of his/her research. - 19.8 International students should consult the latest UKBA regulations vis-à-vis suspension of studies and seek the advice of the International Administration Office.

-20.5 A student, on returning from a period of abeyance of more than six months or who misses an annual review while in abeyance, will be required to attend a formal review with his/her supervisors and HoR immediately upon the resumption of his/her research.
+20 Withdrawal

-21 Withdrawal
+- 20.1 Should a student wish to withdraw from his/her research course, the HoR must be consulted.
+Both student and HoR must complete a withdrawal form (C3), which is sent to the RU. - 20.2 The RU will notify Coventry. - 20.3 All home and EU students should consult the formal document Student payment and debt procedures Home/EU: Effective from August 2009 regarding fees regulations.
+International students should seek the advice of both the Finance Office and the International Administration Office for clarification of the requirements for payment of fees.

-- 21.1 Should a student wish to withdraw from his/her research course, the HoR must be consulted.
-Both student and HoR must complete a withdrawal form (C3), which is sent to the RU. - 21.2 The RU will notify Brunel. - 21.3 Should a student leave up to 3 months after Registration fifty percent of the tuition fees will be due.
-If the student withdraws more than 3 months after Registration, the full tuition fee will be due.
+21 Training for Research Students

-22 Training for Research Students
+- 21.1 The University provides: - a) an induction programme for all new research students, which is generic in content; and - b) a Research Student Training Programme each academic year.

-- 22.1 The University provides: - a) an induction programme for all new research students, which is generic in content; and - b) a Research Student Training Programme each academic year. - 22.2 The training programme is designed for equip MPhil/PhD students with the skills necessary for postgraduate research.
-It is intended for both full time and part time students and aims to support IT skills, time management skills, presentation and interviewing skills, skills in gaining access to outside agencies/industry and writing. - 22.3 All students are required to attend the training programme and will not be permitted to transfer from MPhil to PhD until all the elements identified in his/her working agreement have been attended.
+- 21.2 The training programme is designed for equip MPhil/PhD students with the skills necessary for postgraduate research.
+It is intended for both full time and part time students and aims to support IT skills, time management skills, presentation and interviewing skills, skills in gaining access to outside agencies/industry and writing. - 21.3 All students are required to attend the training programme and will not be permitted to transfer from MPhil to PhD until all the elements identified in his/her working agreement have been attended.

-23 Research Students as Teachers
+22 Research Students as Teachers